functional-koans/koan-template/README.md

 ## Usage

-Run the following commands to install `koan-template` and create a new, custom koan project:

-    lein plugin install lein-newnew 0.1.2
-    lein plugin install koan-template 0.1.1
+Add the needed plugins to your `~/.lein/profile.clj` file

+    {:user {:plugins [[lein-newnew "0.1.2"]
+                      [koan-template "0.1.2"]]}}

+Now you can create a new project using the leiningen template:

     lein new koan <your-project-name>
     cd <your-project-name>
     chmod +x script/*

-Run `lein deps && lein koan run` to see the included example koan.
+Run `lein koan run` to see the included example koan.
 The README of the resulting project will contain everything your users need to know to run the koans.

 ## Customizing your new project